Marquis de Condorcet: The idea of progress

 However, Condorcet stressed that for this to be a possibility man must unify regardless of race, religion, culture or gender.
 To this end, he became a member of the French Société des Amis des Noirs (Society of the Friends of the Blacks).
 He wrote a set of rules for the Society of the Friends of the Blacks which detailed the reasoning and goals behind the organization along with describing the injustice of slavery and put in a statement calling for the abolition of the slave trade as the first step to true abolition.

 Condorcet was also a strong proponent of women's civil rights.
 He claimed that women were equal to men in nearly every aspect and asked why then should they be debarred from their fundamental civil rights; the few differences that existed were due to the fact that women were limited by their lack of rights.
 Condorcet even mentioned several women who were more capable than average men, such as Queen Elizabeth and Maria-Theresa.
+Furthermore, as he argues for the civil, political, and educational rights of women, Condorcet boldly challenges that unless women's natural inferiority to men could be proven, the denial of the aforementioned rights is an "act of tyranny" constituted by the newly formed French nation.

+About Islam and China he wrote: "the religion of Mohammed, the simplest in its dogmas, the least absurd in its practices, the most tolerant in its principles, seems to condemn to eternal slavery, to incurable stupidity, this entire vast portion of the Earth where it has extended its empire; while we will see the genius of science and freedom shine beneath the most absurd superstitions, in the midst of the most barbaric intolerance.
+China offers us the same phenomenon, although the effects of this stupefying poison have been less fatal."